FastNetMon/selective_bgp_blackhole_traffic_diversion_api/README.md

 In this guide we will describe required steps to announce hosts from first host group as /32 with specific community (blackhole for example) and hosts from second host group as /24 to DDoS scrubbing centrer via API.
 Host group is a group of multiple networks in CIDR format.

 This assumes that you have configured BGP connection.
-Please follow quick start guide for it.
+Please follow official [guide](https://fastnetmon.com/docs-fnm-advanced/fastnetmon-bgp-unicast-configuration/) for it.

 After configuring BGP, please disable any standard actions for BGP.
 We will use notify script instead because we need custom logic:
 ```